freenet/web/hugo-site/content/news/introducing-ghost-keys.md

 #### Introducing Ghost Keys: Anonymous and Verifiable Identities

-Ghost Keys offer a solution to these challenges by allowing users to certify a new identity through a real-world action, a small donation to [Freenet](https://freenet.org/).
-This approach lets users establish trust online without compromising their privacy.
-Ghost Keys effectively address the trust issue in decentralized environments while maintaining user anonymity.
+Ghost Keys offer a novel solution to these challenges by allowing users to certify a new identity through a real-world action, a small donation to [Freenet](https://freenet.org/).
+This approach lets users establish trust online without compromising their privacy, and effectively addresses the trust issue in decentralized environments while maintaining user anonymity.

 When you donate to Freenet, your browser generates a public-private key pair.
 The public key is